xeraa/scale-elasticsearch-workshop/readme.md

     POST _rollup/job/metricbeat/_start
     ```

-1. Dive into the UI and our configuration for both *Management* → *Index Lifecycle Policies* and *Rollup Jobs*.
+1. Dive into the UI and our configuration for both *Stack Management* → *Index Lifecycle Policies* and *Rollup Jobs*.
 1. Watch the transformation of indices in *Index Management*.
 1. Look at the `Last 1 hour` of the *[Metricbeat System] Host overview ECS* dashboard.
-Enable `Search in frozen indices` in Kibana's *Management* → *Advanced Settings*.
+Enable `Search in frozen indices` in Kibana's *Stack Management* → *Advanced Settings*.
 Refresh the dashboard and see the extended timeframe of available data.
-1. Create a new index pattern in *Management* → *Index Patterns* → *Rollup index pattern* (on the blue *Create index pattern* button).
+1. Create a new index pattern in *Stack Management* → *Index Patterns* → *Rollup index pattern* (on the blue *Create index pattern* button).
 Name the pattern `metricbeat*` (no dash or underscore) and pick `@timestamp` as the timestamp field.
 Head to *Visualize* → *Create new visualization* and then pick *Lens*.
-Select `Last 1 hour` again and visualize `system.memory.free` for the `metricbeat*` index pattern.
+Select `Last 1 hour` on the new `metricbeat*` index pattern and visualize `system.memory.free` for the `metricbeat*` index pattern.
 Switch to the `metricbeat-*` index pattern and change the intervals to `1 minutes` on the `@timestamp` field.
 See the difference in granularity and available timeframe, but also the required disk space on *Index Management*.

     ![](img/interval.png)

 1. What is the default behavior of Beats in terms of node assignment and ILM?
 Start Filebeat with `sudo service filebeat start`.
-If you don't want to wait for it to generate enough data, help with `java -jar /opt/injector-7.0.jar --nb 1000000 --es.user admin --es.pass secret --es.index filebeat-7.7.1-2020.06.10-000001` (or whatever the current Filebeat index is).
+If you don't want to wait for it to generate enough data, help with `java -jar /opt/injector-7.0.jar --nb 1000000 --es.user admin --es.pass secret --es.index filebeat-7.10.0-2020.12.07-000001` (or whatever the current Filebeat index is).
 Also what about rollups?

 ## Terraform Setup